soapdog/firefoxos-quick-guide/firstapp.md

 ### Building the main screen

 Now we can start building the various screens.
-As spoken earlier, each screen used by our app is a `<section>` inside the HTML `<body>`.
+As mentioned earlier, each screen used by our app is a `<section>` inside the HTML `<body>`.
 The body tag must have an attribute *role* with its value equal to *application* because that is used by the CSS selectors to build the interface, so our body tag will be `<body role="application">`.
 Lets build the first screen and declare our body tag as well.

 ~~~~~~~~
 <body role="application">